Gladys Millard: Girl Guiding

 In 1927, Millard was a Brown Owl for a Brownie Pack in Manitoba.
 In 1929 she was appointed District Commissioner of the newly created District 9 of Manitoba Girl Guides Association.
 In 1930 she was one of two leaders chosen by the Dominion Executive to represent Canada at the WAGGGS' 6th World Conference at Foxlease, New Forest, England.
 During this trip, she completed her training and was awarded the Eagle Owl diploma, signifying she was a certified trainer of Brown and Tawny Owls.
+She was awarded the Medal of Merit by Lady Baden-Powell.

-By 1936 she was the Provincial Secretary for the Canadian Girl Guides Association.
+By 1936 she was the provincial secretary for the Canadian Girl Guides Association.

 The following year she received the Silver Fish Award, Girl Guiding's highest adult honour.
 In 1940 she reported on Rangers’ activity during the Canadian Girl Guide Council's annual meeting.
 The following year she was a Dominion Executive, representing Toronto.
-In 1942 she was elected Honorary Secretary of the Canadian Girl Guide Council.
+In 1942 she was elected honorary secretary of the Canadian Girl Guide Council.